Generating code samples for your SDK

 name: Generatepermissions:checks: writecontents: writepull-requests: writestatuses: write"on":workflow_dispatch:inputs:force:description: Force generation of SDKstype: booleandefault: falseschedule:- cron: 0 0 * * *jobs:generate:uses: speakeasy-api/sdk-generation-action/.github/workflows/workflow-executor.yaml@v15with:force: ${{ github.event.inputs.force }}mode: prsecrets:github_access_token: ${{ secrets.GITHUB_TOKEN }}speakeasy_api_key: ${{ secrets.SPEAKEASY_API_KEY }}

-Now you can simply run speakeasy run
+Now you can run speakeasy run

 .
 If you use registry references, the source and code samples will always be up to date with the main branch of your SDK repos.